 - Transfer credits from institutions on the quarter system or other systems will be translated into semester credits.

 - "Equivalent" course credit is granted when the course is similar to a course presently offered for academic credit at the university.
-"Equivalent" transfer credits may satisfy proficiency, minor, major, and general education requirements only when they are earned pre-matriculation, or with the express preapproval of the Committee on Degrees.
+"Equivalent" transfer credits may satisfy proficiency, minor, major, and general education requirements only when they are earned pre-matriculation, or with the express preapproval of the Committee on Degrees, or for departmentally-approved Study Abroad credit, vetted by the Global Education Office.
 One exception is that modern language courses at the 101, 102 and 201 levels may count toward satisfying the language proficiency requirement even though taken at another domestic institution.
 This exception applies solely to these three language course levels.

 - "Elective" course credit is granted when the course is not similar to an existing William & Mary course, but is recommended for credit by an existing academic program or department at the university.
 Courses granted elective transfer credit will count toward the total number of academic credits required for the baccalaureate degree, but they may not be used to meet proficiency, minor, or major requirements unless approval has been granted by the Committee on Degrees.